simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 We describe each CSV file's format with a corresponding *rules file*.
 By default this is named like the CSV file with a `.rules` extension added.
-Eg when reading `FILE.csv`, hledger also looks for `FILE.csv.rules` in the same directory.
+Eg when reading `FILE.csv`, hledger also looks for `FILE.csv.rules` in the same directory as `FILE.csv`.
 You can specify a different rules file with the `--rules-file` option.
 If a rules file is not found, hledger will create a sample rules file, which you'll need to adjust.